BY MICHAEL A. ROBBINS

 Furthermore, joint custody is meant to have greater flexibility.
 With joint physical custody, ideally the parents, not the court, determine the living schedule of the children.
-As changes occur in personal relations, adjustments can be made in a simplier, smoother and more expedient fashion.
+As changes occur in personal relations, adjustments can be made in a simpler, smoother and more expedient fashion.
 Custody modifications are also possible with sole custody, but judicial intervention is usually required.
 Additionally, the child in a sole custody arrangement usually has not developed as comfortable of a relationship with the non-custodial parent, so any transition may be more disruptive than it otherwise would be in a joint custody arrangement.
 Joint custody also allows the parents greater flexibility in their social lives and may also ease the pressure if one of the divorced parents dies or remarries.

 Another argument frequently advanced in favor of joint custody is its psychological benefits.
 Divorce, with the subsequent custody proceedings, is one of the most traumatic crisis a family can undergo.
-Divorce severs the marital tes but leaves intact the parental bonds.
+Divorce severs the marital ties but leaves intact the parental bonds.
 Joint custody, unlike sole custody, deals with the psychological needs of both the child and the parents.

 With sole custody, an award of custody to one parent may severely affect the non-custodian.
 Non-custodians often react to an adverse custody decree as if they have lost the child, or interpret the adverse award as a rejection by the child.
 26 The non-custodial parent loses contact with the child as a parent and instead becomes a holiday parent or a Disneyland Daddy."
 Visitation becomes a frantic effort to entertain the child, or to court him in order to retain his affection.
 27 This pseudo-relationship is not an adequate substitute for a meaningful, non-holiday parental interaction with the child.
 The non-custodian subsequently withdraws from the child in order to deal alone with his loss rejection and depression.